Thakur127/Thakur127/README.md

   🎮 A PyGame-based version of the classic arcade game.
 Built as part of a college project.

 - **[Backdoor](https://github.com/Thakur127/rust-shit/tree/main/backdoor)**
-  🔁 Possibly the worst HTTP reverse proxy ever built (your words 😂).
+  🔁 Possibly the worst HTTP reverse proxy ever built 😂.
 Created for learning how reverse proxies work under the hood.

 - **[ScrollPedia](https://github.com/Thakur127/Scroll-Pedia)**
   📖 A mobile app that shows a new Wikipedia article on every scroll.
 Learn something new with each swipe!